 The Fellowship program is a scholarship program to pay college tuitions and living costs students while students, who were in the foster care system are attending colleges.
-The RAPID program is a program which helps transition former foster youth to outside of foster care after they reached age of 18.
+The Rapid Response program is a program which helps transition former foster youth to outside of foster care after they reached age of 18.
 The trade school program is a scholarship program to pay tuitions for trade schools.
-Team building for youth in foster care consists of various team building events which donor sponsors put together volunteer opportunities for their own organizations and donate their time and purchase supplies which are used for events from the Organization.
+Techether is a keepsake software solution designed to preserve important information and mile stone about foster children such as vaccination records and graduation.